Of all the 1 billion+ Instagram accounts, you’ve probably noticed the blue verification checkmark on some and wondered: How can I get one of those?

 What is the verified badge?

 Unfortunately, it’s easy to create fake accounts on Instagram, and the verified badge is Instagram’s way of protecting brands, influencers, and public figures.
-Though getting the badge doesn’t mean the Instagram algorithm treats your account any differently, but it’s easy to see why many people want it for reasons other than identity protection.
+Though getting the badge doesn’t mean the Instagram algorithm treats your account any differently, but it’s easy to see why many people want it for reasons other than identity protection and simply wanting more Instagram followers.

 Because it’s an exclusive feature, that little blue check mark has become a status symbol for many people.
-Plus, the verification badge also offers social proof of authenticity to potential customers, building trust between the business and it’s followers, and increasing the chances they’ll buy from you.
+Plus, the verification badge also offers social proof of authenticity to potential customers and Instagram users, building trust between the business and it’s followers, and increasing the chances they’ll buy from you.

 What are the eligibility requirements for a verification badge?